jfwilkus/jfw-dotfiles-cookbook/README.md

 # minifu

-A cookbook to manange my systems.
+A chef cookbook to manange my personal systems.